ryanskystack/transaction-table/README.md

     - Receipt (read-only checkbox)
     - Billable (checkbox)

-- Please implement a search feature that can take any input in the search bar and display any matching transactions in the table.
+- Implement a search feature that can take any input in the search bar and display any matching transactions in the table.
 Fields that should be searched are:
     - Merchant Name
     - Team Member
     - Category Name